KarimAziev/chrome-emacs/README.md

   (defun km-atomic-chrome-run-server-after-focus-change (&rest _)
     "Start Atomic Chrome server upon graphical frame focus change.

-In a terminal (`tty'), removes itself from `after-focus-change-function'.
+For GUI sessions:

-In a GUI, starts the server on the second focus change and removes itself afterward."
+- The server is started only on the second focus change event (the first one is triggered immediately after Emacs starts).
+- After starting the server, this function removes itself from `after-focus-change-function' to avoid further overhead.

+In terminal (`tty') environments, it disables itself immediately since focus changes are not applicable."
     (let ((frame (selected-frame)))
       (if (tty-top-frame frame)
           (remove-function after-focus-change-function